Sum expressions for $p$-adic Hecke $L$-functions of totally real fields: Explicit period formula: the Dirichlet case

 \begin{proof} From the integral representation \eqref{equation.integral-representation-dirichlet}, the pushforward formula \eqref{equation.push2} and the period formula \eqref{equation.second-period-formula-q}, we see that $L_{F,p}(s,\chi\psi\omega_F)$ is approximated by

 Suppose $S\ne \varnothing$; without loss of generality say $k\in S$.
 Then

-where in the last equality, $c$ is some constant that only depends on $\psi$, whose existence is ensured by the lemma below.
-We thus conclude that, when taking the limit of \eqref{equation.pre-sum-expression-dirichlet}, all the $S$-components dies except for $S=\varnothing$, whereby the desired formula follows. \end{proof}
+where in the last equality, $c$ is some constant that only depends on $\psi$ and whose existence is ensured by the lemma below.
+We thus conclude that, when taking the limit of \eqref{equation.pre-sum-expression-dirichlet}, all the $S$-components die except for $S=\varnothing$, whereby the desired formula follows. \end{proof}